 This design uses only two crochet stitches: the chain stitch (which is what every crocheter learns first) and the simple single crochet stitch.
 The stitches are worked in the round with a little bit of increasing to give you the shape of the hat, giving you a good opportunity to practice some of these basic techniques and hone your skills.
 The instructions come with enough detail to help you through areas where a beginner might get stuck.

 The crochet beanie itself is a classic hat design that can be worked in a range of colors and sizes.
 You will be proud to wear your first crochet hat.
-Then you will want to make a bunch of them to gift to everyone you know!
+Then you will want to make a bunch of them to give to everyone you know.

 Watch Now: How to Crochet an Easy Adult Beanie

-- Worsted Weight Yarn: This crochet hat pattern uses approximately 2 ounces / 55 grams of Red Heart Super Saver Yarn.
-As a beginner, you should work with a similar acrylic yarn to get the same fit.
+- Worsted weight yarn: This crochet hat pattern uses approximately two ounces/55 grams of Red Heart Super Saver Yarn.
+As a beginner, you should work with similar acrylic yarn to get the same fit.
 More advanced crocheters may be able to substitute other fibers (such as worsted weight wool or cotton).

 - Crochet hook: Start by trying a size K crochet hook, but adjust hook size if necessary to get the correct fit.
 The instructions below tell you what the measurements should be after the rounds to keep you on track.